Margin Pricing Strategy for Higher Field Service Profit Margins

 Gross Profit – total revenue minus all material and labor expenses related to producing and delivering goods and services, but not including sales, general, and administrative costs.
 This is important because it shows your ability to cover the cost of running your business.
 The greater the gross margin the healthier the cash flow needed for growth and expansion.

 Gross Profit Margin – gross profit divided by net sales (gross sales minus returns, allowances, and discounts).
-The HVAC industry average is 30% – 40%.
+The HVAC industry average for gross profit margins is 30% – 40%.
 You should go no lower than 45% but preferably be in the 50 to 60 percent range to get your net profit margin above the 8% industry average.

 Gross Profit Margin = Gross Profit ÷ Revenues X 100